typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 ./grakn server start
 ```

-**3 -** Load the schema into a Grakn keyspace.
+**3 -** Load the schema into a Grakn database.
 Run:

 ```
-./grakn console --keyspace phone_calls --file path/to/the/schema.gql
+./grakn console --database phone_calls --file path/to/the/schema.gql
 ```

 **4 -** Open the Grakn console in interactive mode.
 Run:

 ```
-./grakn console --keyspace phone_calls
+./grakn console --database phone_calls
 ```

 **5 -** Make sure the schema is properly defined in our newly created knowledge graph.
 While in the Grakn console, run: